In this guide, we’ll walk you through the steps you need to create your first configurable product using WooCommerce Product Configurator.

 Each attribute will then contain a number of different options for changing the appearance of the watch.
-Face contains 5 options, Case contains 3 options, and Strap contains 11 options.
+The Face contains 5 options, the Case contains 3 options, and the Strap contains 11 options.

-Usually, we’d need to manually create 165 final images to cater for every combination of these options, but using the Product Configurator plugin we will only need 20 images.
+Usually, we’d need to manually create 165 final images to cater to every combination of these options, but using the Product Configurator plugin we will only need 20 images.

-Here you can see the attributes that I’ve configured for the watch:
+Here you can see the attributes we’ve configured for the watch:

 You can now create the variations.
-For the purpose of this demo, I only have one variation available:
+For the purpose of this demo, we only have one variation available:

 Make sure your variations are in stock and have a price set.
-Without this, they won’t be available to the user on the frontend.
+Without this, they won’t be available to the user on the product page.

 Save the product using the publish settings.